 How you can support bushfire-affected businesses and towns

-See a list of the bushfire-affected businesses that you can throw your support behind.
+See a list of the Australian businesses that you can throw your support behind.

 Even for businesses that have managed to avoid the complete devastation of the Australian bushfires, the tough times are far from over.
 With many local businesses reliant on tourist dollars to survive, what should be a bustling time of year has now turned into a major struggle.